Caleb Norkus

-Joshua Caleb Norkus (born March 14, 1979 in Raleigh, North Carolina) is a former American soccer player.
+Joshua Caleb Norkus (born March 14, 1979) is an American former soccer player.
 He played professionally in Germany, Chile, Puerto Rico and the United States.
 He was a member of the United States U-17 men's national soccer team at the 1995 FIFA U-17 World Championship held in Quito, Ecuador, as well as the United States U-18 men's national soccer team and the United States U-20 men's national soccer team.